sikopet/blog/posts/ssh-tunnel.md

 ## Forwarding local port

-We want to connect to a home router web interface (192.168.1.1:80), to make some configuration changes.
+We want to connect to a home router's web interface (192.168.1.1:80) to make some configuration changes.
 The home router is not accessible from Internet.
-However we can ssh to a host behind the home router (homebox.duckdns.org):
+However we can ssh (through port forwarding on the home router) to a host behind the home router (homebox.duckdns.org):

     localhost$ ssh -L 8080:192.168.1.1:80 homebox.duckdns.org